Introductionย

 Where Emotions are Expressed

-The researchers found that activists expressed their emotions in three different spaces:
+The researchers found that activists expressed their emotions in three different spaces:- the self

 - in groups